If your bag looks like this, you’re doing it wrong. Leave that shit at home, please. Do yourself and whoever you’re staying with the favor.

 Keep things minimal.
 Not only will your back thank you, so will the person you’re staying with.
 Nobody wants your dirty sweatpants and shit all over their house.
 Plus, the less you bring, the less you worry about.
 Bringing less also means zero baggage fees when flying.

-When traveling, I tend to keep my camera equipment and other valuables in some really junky bags.
+When traveling (not on the job), I tend to keep my camera equipment and other valuables in some really junky bags.
 You know, one shitty enough that nobody cares or friends will ask you what the hell you keep in there.
-I also tend to gross it up a bit by tying a dirty pair of shoes to it, rubbing some dirt or mud on it and stuffing my visible pockets full of food wrappers, receipts and other garbage.
+I also tend to gross it up a bit by tying a dirty pair of shoes to it, rubbing some dirt or mud on it and stuffing my visible pockets full of food wrappers, receipts

 With the resources available, there is pretty much no excuse.
 People enjoy when they can speak with you in their native language or at least make some kind of effort.
 Plus, you’ll have a hell of a good time and a nice, high meter fare if you flag a cab but can’t explain roughly where you need to go.
 Good times.

 For me, I will be living in Mexico and I have a Mexican girlfriend (as mentioned above), whom I would love to speak in Spanish with, so it’s a must.
 Plus, if I didn’t try, she’d kill me; she’s a feisty one.
 I also work within the parkour community there and it would simplify my life if I could even explain a bit of what I am doing in Spanish.
 But seriously, why do that when you have an interpreter?